Code

 • np.sum(np.abs(perm_effects) >= np.abs(observed)) — count extreme permutations

-• (n_extreme + 1) / (n_perms + 1) — conservative p-value estimator (the +1 counts the observed data as a permutation, preventing p = 0 from finite simulation)
+• (n_extreme + 1) / (n_perms + 1) — conservative p-value estimator (the +1 counts the observed data as one of the permutations, preventing p = 0 from finite simulation)

 For the quiz

-You are responsible for: the permutation test procedure, null distributions, p-value computation (given a null distribution), two-sided vs one-sided reasoning, when a permutation test is valid (exchangeability), the CI/hypothesis test duality, and distinguishing bootstrap from permutation tests.
+You are responsible for: the permutation test procedure, null distributions, p-value computation (given a null distribution), two-sided vs one-sided reasoning, when a permutation test is valid (exchangeability), and distinguishing bootstrap from permutation tests.
 You are NOT responsible for: exact exchangeability proofs or t-test derivations.